Public Storage (NYSE:PSA) PT Raised to $322.00

+The company also recently declared a quarterly dividend, which will be paid on Thursday, September 30th.
+Investors of record on Wednesday, September 15th will be given a $2.00 dividend.
+The ex-dividend date of this dividend is Tuesday, September 14th.
+This represents a $8.00 dividend on an annualized basis and a dividend yield of 2.50%.
+Public Storage’s dividend payout ratio is 75.40%.

-In other news, insider Nathaniel A. Vitan sold 483 shares of Public Storage stock in a transaction on Thursday, August 12th.
-The stock was sold at an average price of $314.07, for a total transaction of $151,695.81.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-Insiders own 10.87% of the company’s stock.
+In related news, insider Nathaniel A. Vitan sold 483 shares of the stock in a transaction that occurred on Thursday, August 12th.
+The shares were sold at an average price of $314.07, for a total value of $151,695.81.
+The sale was disclosed in a filing with the SEC, which can be accessed through this link.
+Company insiders own 10.87% of the company’s stock.

-Several large investors have recently added to or reduced their stakes in the company.
-Hazelview Securities Inc. purchased a new stake in Public Storage during the 1st quarter worth about $23,508,000.
-Eagle Ridge Investment Management increased its position in Public Storage by 0.6% during the 2nd quarter.
-Eagle Ridge Investment Management now owns 48,893 shares of the real estate investment trust’s stock worth $14,702,000 after purchasing an additional 301 shares in the last quarter.
-Cubist Systematic Strategies LLC increased its position in Public Storage by 9.1% during the 1st quarter.
-Cubist Systematic Strategies LLC now owns 10,228 shares of the real estate investment trust’s stock worth $2,524,000 after purchasing an additional 853 shares in the last quarter.
-Signaturefd LLC increased its position in Public Storage by 14.2% during the 1st quarter.
-Signaturefd LLC now owns 1,015 shares of the real estate investment trust’s stock worth $250,000 after purchasing an additional 126 shares in the last quarter.
-Finally, Usca Ria LLC increased its position in Public Storage by 5.7% during the 2nd quarter.
-Usca Ria LLC now owns 12,377 shares of the real estate investment trust’s stock worth $3,722,000 after purchasing an additional 662 shares in the last quarter.
-72.41% of the stock is owned by institutional investors and hedge funds.
+Several large investors have recently made changes to their positions in PSA.
+Cohen & Steers Inc. raised its position in shares of Public Storage by 12.8% in the 1st quarter.
+Cohen & Steers Inc. now owns 11,670,221 shares of the real estate investment trust’s stock valued at $2,879,751,000 after acquiring an additional 1,328,084 shares during the period.
+Bank of Montreal Can raised its holdings in Public Storage by 152.7% during the 2nd quarter.
+Bank of Montreal Can now owns 700,691 shares of the real estate investment trust’s stock worth $213,374,000 after buying an additional 423,407 shares during the period.
+State Street Corp raised its holdings in Public Storage by 3.3% during the 2nd quarter.
+State Street Corp now owns 9,915,515 shares of the real estate investment trust’s stock worth $2,981,496,000 after buying an additional 315,655 shares during the period.
+Heitman Real Estate Securities LLC acquired a new stake in Public Storage during the 1st quarter worth approximately $77,857,000.
+Finally, Amundi acquired a new stake in Public Storage during the 2nd quarter worth approximately $81,466,000.
+Institutional investors and hedge funds own 72.41% of the company’s stock.

 Public Storage operates as a real estate investment trust.
 The firm engages in acquiring, developing, owning and operating self-storage facilities.
 It operates through the following segments: Self-storage Operations, Ancillary Operations, Investment in PS Business Parks and Investment in Shurgard.
 The Self-storage Operations segment reflects the rental operations from all self-storage facilities.